tatendampishi78-lab/is117-gittest-real/answers/question-05.md

-git pull = fetch + merge (or rebase).
-It updates local branch from remote.
+git pull = fetch + merge (or rebase) to update local; git push sends your local commits to the remote.